Dexalot/dexalot-docs/docs/Portfolio.md

 | _decimals | uint8 | Decimals of the token |
 | _mode | enum ITradePairs.AuctionMode | Starting auction mode of the token |

 ### removeToken

 Removes the given token from the portfolio

-_Only callable by admin and portfolio should be paused.
-Makes sure there are no
-                in-flight deposit/withdraw messages_
+**Dev notes:** _Only callable by admin and portfolio should be paused.
+Makes sure there are no in-flight deposit/withdraw messages_

 ```solidity
 function removeToken(bytes32 _symbol) public virtual